Free shipping on orders over $70.00

 Client Success Stories and Testimonials (With Permission)

-When clients are happy, share their stories (while respecting privacy and confidentiality).
+When clients are happy, they share their stories (while respecting privacy and confidentiality).
 A brief post celebrating a completed notarization can inspire trust and encourage referrals.

 Leveraging Paid Advertising for Greater Reach